 They say it’s the most wonderful time of the year.
 They say there’s no place like home for the holidays.
 They say it is the season to be jolly.

-Okay, I don’t disagree.
-But the season is not without its difficulties, and I don’t just mean the decorating and the cooking!
-(I know, I know, some people love that stuff.
-I would rather sip eggnog and watch others do it.)
-Life with a family can be busy, delightful, aggravating, and expensive, especially at Christmas!
-With extra visitors, the kids off school, and the lingering dark winter nights, families can get a little stir crazy after the dust (glitter?) of Christmas settles.
+I don’t disagree but the season is not without its stress.
+With extra visitors, kids off school, and lingering dark winter nights, families can get a little stir-crazy after the dust (glitter?) of Christmas settles.
 But with the inevitable Christmas bills coming due, you might also be feeling the pressure of watching a budget.
-Raising a family can be costly, and it’s always great to have some budget-friendly ideas for fun things to do with your family.
+Raising a family can be costly, and it’s always great to have some budget-friendly ideas for fun things to do with your family, especially as the public school break extends so long after Christmas this year.

 (Mostly) Cheap Things to do Over Winter Break

 It gets cold in Calgary, to be sure, but we often have wonderful winter days for outdoor activities.
 There are lots of great places to head outside and enjoy the fresh, crisp air, plus the kids will burn all kinds of energy running up and down a hill!
-(Now, if only we get enough snow.)
+(So far we even have enough snow!)
 The City of Calgary has designated specific locations in every quadrant that are safe for tobogganing.

 Have you had enough of Christmas yet?!
 If not, many places in Calgary will have their Christmas lights up through New Year’s Eve, and sometimes right through winter break.
 Bundle up and take a walk through a brightly lit park.
 Or grab yourself a coffee, pack the kids into their car seats, and drive past some lovely lights!

 Yes, it’s winter and baby, it’s cold outside.
 But that can be a great reason to head to the pool, especially if it has a hot tub or a steam room!
 And there is nothing like water play to help wear the kids out.
 The City of Calgary has a number of indoor pools where families can play, generally for under $20.
-Plus, select times are designated as Splash and Swim times, where adults pay only $2 and kids are $1.
 The 2 City of Calgary leisure centres are a little more money, but they also offer more options for activities.
-Or, check out your local YMCA for swimming and other activity options.
-Check out the City of Calgary kids’ stocking stuffer: a coupon booklet stuffed with staying active options for only $5.
+Of course, there are lots of other recreation facilities in and around the city, too.

 I’m sure it’s not just me: I absolutely love the public library.
-Not only can you save money (and room in your house) by borrowing books, music, and movies, but they have many services and online resources, too.
-They also have great programs you can register for, or see your local library for drop-in events, to help get you out of the house, plus unique play areas, like The New Adventures of Engine 23.
+Not only can you save money, and room in your house, by borrowing books, music, and movies, but they have many services and online resources, too.
+They have games, toys, and puzzles to amuse you, and programs, too, so check out your local branch.
+It’s a great place to get out of the house together!

 Winter can be cold, and sometimes you just get tired of snow pants, hats, and mitts.
-(Or, maybe you get tired of kids losing them everywhere you go; I know I do.)
+(Or, maybe you get tired of kids losing them everywhere you go.)
 Devonian Gardens is a unique indoor oasis located downtown in the CORE shopping centre.
-The Gardens are undergoing an ongoing renovation, but with green space and an indoor playground, it’s a great FREE place to visit on a cold day.
+It’s a lovely, warm, FREE place to visit on a cold day.
 If you have kids that love the train, take the C-train downtown to add to the fun!

 Board games have become a quintessential family activity over the years.
 But instead of you forking out all the money to buy all the games, check out one of the many board game cafes in Calgary.
-For a small fee, your family can come buy some snacks and try out some new games.
-Pips Board Game Cafe is especially suited for families, with lots of family-friendly games to choose from.
+For a small fee, your family can buy some snacks and try out some new games.

 So, Get Out and Play!